+I

-1401 KAR 58:010: 40 C.F.R.
+401 KAR 58:010: 40 C.F.R.
 Part 763

-2803 KAR 2:181803 KAR 2:180
+803 KAR 2:181803 KAR 2:180

-Kentucky Department for Public Health Centers for Disease Control and Prevention Kentucky Labor Cabinet; 803 KAR 2:308; 803 KAR 2:404
+Kentucky Department for Public Health Centers for Disease Control and Prevention

+Kentucky Labor Cabinet; 803 KAR 2:308; 803 KAR 2:404

 OSHA 29 C.F.R.
 1910

 132 PPE Hazard Assessment

 147 Lockout/Tagout

 1001 Asbestos-ACBM

 1200 Hazard Communication

-1030 Bloodborne Pathogens

-LEGAL: HB 1 (2022-2024 BIENNIAL BUDGET BILL) INCLUDES AN EXCEPTION FOR A WORKING BUDGET WITH A MINIMUM RESERVE OF LESS THAN TWO PERCENT (2%).
+1030 Bloodborne Pathogens LEGAL: HB 1 (2022-2024 BIENNIAL BUDGET BILL) INCLUDES AN EXCEPTION FOR A WORKING BUDGET WITH A MINIMUM RESERVE OF LESS THAN TWO PERCENT (2%).
 THE EXCEPTION EXPIRES JUNE 30, 2024.

 FINANCIAL IMPLICATIONS: EXCEPTION TO THE MINIMUM RESERVE

-FISCAL MANAGEMENT 04.1
+FISCAL MANAGEMENT

+04.1

 Budget Planning and Adoption

 PLANNING

-The Superintendent shall establish procedures to provide for annual community, parent, school and, where appropriate, student input in the development of recommendations to be considered for the District budget.
-These procedures shall include a needs assessment process to identify, confirm, reassess and/or prioritize recommendations regarding District goals for future financial emphasis.
-The plan shall provide for reviewing the achievement of established goals and academic expectations of the District.
+The Superintendent shall establish procedures to provide for community and professional input in the development of recommendations to be considered for the District budget

 PREPARATION OF BUDGETS

 As part of the annual budget process, the Board shall determine priorities to guide the Superintendent in developing draft budgets for the next fiscal year.
 Prior to the Board setting budget priorities, the Superintendent shall provide the Board with the estimated amounts that will be received from available sources, including tax rate(s) necessary to generate such amounts.
 In setting budget priorities, the Board shall consider the following:

 - 1. Results of the current needs assessment, recommendations resulting from that process, and current District/school improvement and/or long-range plans.

 - 2. Revenue projections for the coming year.